Dick Fosbury

 Richard Douglas Fosbury (March 6, 1947 – March 12, 2023) was an American high jumper, who is considered one of the most influential athletes in the history of track and field.
-He won a gold medal at the 1968 Olympics, revolutionizing the high jump event with a "back-first" technique now known as the Fosbury flop.
-His method was to sprint diagonally towards the bar, then curve and leap backwards over the bar, which gave him a much lower center of mass in flight than traditional techniques.
+He won a gold medal at the 1968 Summer Olympics, revolutionizing the high jump event with a "back-first" technique now known as the Fosbury flop.
+His method was to sprint diagonally towards the bar, then curve and leap backward over it, which gave him a much lower center of mass in flight than traditional techniques.
+Debbie Brill was developing her similar "Brill Bend" around the same time.
 This approach has seen nearly universal adoption since Fosbury's performance in Mexico.
 Though he never returned to the Olympics, Fosbury continued to be involved in athletics after retirement and served on the executive board of the World Olympians Association.

-In 2014, Fosbury unsuccessfully challenged Steve Miller for a seat in the Idaho House of Representatives.
-Fosbury ran for Blaine County Commissioner against incumbent Larry Schoen in 2018, won the seat, and took office in January 2019.
+In 2014, Fosbury challenged Steve Miller for a seat in the Idaho House of Representatives, but was unsuccessful.
+Fosbury ran for Blaine County Commissioner against incumbent Larry Schoen in 2018, won the seat, and took office in 2019.

 Athletic career

 High school and the origins of the Fosbury Flop

 Born in Portland, Oregon, Fosbury started experimenting with a new high-jumping technique at age 16, while attending Medford High School.
 Fosbury had difficulty competing using the dominant high-jumping techniques of the period.
-In his sophomore year, he failed to complete jumps of 5 ft, the qualifying height for many high-school track meets.
-This dominant technique, the straddle method, was a complex motion where an athlete went over the high-jump bar facing down, and lifted his legs individually over the bar.
+In his second year, he failed to complete jumps of 5 ft, the qualifying height for many high-school track meets.
+This dominant technique, the straddle method, was a complex motion where an athlete went over the high-jump bar facing down, and lifted their legs individually over the bar.
 Fosbury found it difficult to coordinate all the motions involved in the straddle method, so he began to experiment with other ways of doing the high jump.

 Fosbury later recalled, "I knew I had to change my body position and that's what started first the revolution, and over the next two years, the evolution."
 At first, he tried to use a technique known as the upright scissors method.
-In this method, a jumper runs upright towards the bar, facing forward, and during his jump lifts his straight legs one at a time over the bar.
-High-jump rules stipulate only that competitors must jump off one foot at takeoff; there is no rule governing how a competitor crosses the bar, so long as he or she goes over it.
+In this method, a jumper runs upright towards the bar, facing forward, and during their jump lifts their straight legs one at a time over the bar.
+High-jump rules stipulate only that competitors must jump off one foot at takeoff; there is no rule governing how a competitor crosses the bar, so long as they go over it.

 As he began to experiment with this technique, he gradually adapted it to make himself more comfortable and to get more height out of it.
-Nonetheless, it was nowhere near as coordinated as a well-performed straddle method jump, and one historian has referred to Fosbury's early attempts as an "airborne seizure"; however, during the latter part of his sophomore year and the beginning of his junior year, it began to produce results, and he gradually was able to clear higher jumps.
+Nonetheless, it was nowhere near as coordinated as a well-performed straddle method jump, and one historian has referred to Fosbury's early attempts as an "airborne seizure".
+However, during the latter part of his second year and the beginning of his junior year, it started to produce results, and he gradually was able to clear higher jumps.